leo90v/ClassificationPlantes/README.md

 2. Execute Data Split to create the training, test and validation sets
 3. Execute either Resize or Resize2 to resize the images in the 3 sets

-After the initial setup has been done you can either run the linear classifiers or the deep learning models
+After the initial setup has been done you can either run the linear classifiers or the deep learning models.
+However, dependng on which resizing method you used, you may need to change the classification notebooks to point to the right path where your images are located.

 # Linear classification